chaoss/wg-funding-impact/README.md

 The open source community increasingly recognizes funding as critical for project sustainability, yet measuring funding impacts remains challenging.
 Does it make a meaningful difference in project security and sustainability?
 Does it contribute to healthier communities?
 Does it foster long-term resilience and technological diversity?
 This working group will bring together diverse stakeholders to develop standardized approaches for evaluating how funding influences and supports open source projects and developer communities.

 ## Objectives
+- Foster collaboration between researchers, practitioners, and funders on the topic of open source funding, impacts, and/or measurement
 - Develop standardized frameworks and metrics for measuring economic, social, and technological impacts of open source funding
-- Create guidelines and tools to help funders and OSS projects evaluate funding outcomes
+- Create guidelines and tools to measure or evaluate the impacts of open source funding
-- Document and share best practices across different project types and funding models
+- Document and share best practices across different types of open source projects and funding models
 - Build an evidence base of effective funding approaches for different contexts or needs
-- Foster collaboration between researchers, practitioners, and funders
+- Create a knowledge base of resources for recommended reading on the topic of open source funding, impacts, and/or measurement
-- Contribute to broader discussions about sustaining critical open source infrastructure
+- Contribute to broader discussions about the production and sustainability of critical open source projects

 ## Chairs